CR7WO/text-classification-with-CNN-LSTM/README.md

 ## Metrics

-I save these things into log file.
+I save these things into the log file.

 * accuracy
 * loss